Henrique-Shiguemoto/rSlideShow/README.md

 # rSlideShow

-Short description...
+This is a desktop program which renders slideshows.

 ## Features

-- Feature 1

-- Feature 2
+- Renders text and images
+- Rescalable text and images

 ## How to use

-- Step 1

-- Step 2
+- <code>git clone</code> this repo
+- Run the command <code>build</code>
+- Run the <code>bin/rslideshow.exe</code>

 ## Prerequisites

-- Prerequisite 1

-- Prerequisite 2
+- SDL2 DLL in the root directory

 ## Technologies Used

+- C11
-- Technology 1
+- SDL2

-- Technology 2
+- OpenGL